Colonial Fort Michilimackinac

 columns of men in just 15 seconds

-Each Memorial Day Weekend since the 200th anniversary of the indian attach ot 1763, the residents of Mackinaw City reenact the history of the 18th Century British, French, and Native American community.
+Each Memorial Day Weekend since the 200th anniversary of the indian attack of 1763, the residents of Mackinaw City reenact the history of the 18th Century British, French, and Native American community.
 Originally called the Massacre at Michilimackinac, the free event was renamed the Fort Michilimackinac Pageant as the region grew more socially conscious and aware of Native American contributions and treatment.

-The scene depicted in the 1972 photo of the Fort Michilimackinac Pageant at right never took place in real life, since the French military left Michilimackinac the year before the arrival of the British garrison.
+The French surrender scene depicted in this 2013 photo of the Fort Michilimackinac Pageant at right never took place in real life, since the French military left Michilimackinac the year before the arrival of the British garrison.

 Pagent at Fort Michilimackinac

-Land Gate and palisade where Ojibwa (Chippewa), Sac and Fox gained access to Fort Michilimackinac during the battle of 1763.
+Land Gate and palisade where Ojibwa (Chippewa), Sac and Fox gained access to the Fort during the battle of 1763.

-Heavily blanketed Indian women watched the bagataway game from near the gate with weapons hidden under their blankets.
+Heavily blanketed Indian women watched the baggataway game from near the gate with weapons hidden under their blankets.